-Deputy Chairman /Non-Independent Non-Executive Director
+Deputy Executive Chairperson / Executive Director

-Mdm Lin Chen, Jui-Fen, aged 60, a Taiwanese, was appointed as Executive Director to the Board of LTHB on 28 April 1997.
-She is currently the Deputy Chairman.
+Mdm Lin Chen, Jui-Fen, aged 61, a Taiwanese, was appointed as Executive Director to the Board of LTHB on 28 April 1997.
+She is currently the Deputy Executive Chairperson and a substantial shareholder of the Company.
 Her last re-election as a director was on 18 December 2012.

-Prior to her appointment as Deputy Chairman, Mdm Lin was the Managing Director of the Company from 2009 to 2012 and was involved in the overall management of the sales, marketing, finance, operation and human resource department of LTHB Group.
-Mdm Lin was the Chief Executive Officer of Latitude Tree International Group Limited ("LTIGL") (now known as Brooke Asia Limited) from 2012 to 2014.
+Prior to her appointment as Deputy Executive Chairperson, Mdm Lin was the Managing Director of the Company from 2009 to 2012 and was involved in the overall management of the Sales, Marketing, Finance, Operation and Human Resource Department of LTHB Group.
+Mdm Lin was the Chief Executive Officer of Latitude Tree International Group Limited (now known as Brooke Asia Limited) from 2012 to 2014.

 Mdm Lin together with the late Mr Lin, Tzu-Keng founded the Company and its subsidiaries with the setting up of Latitude Tree Furniture Sdn.
 Bhd. in 1988.
-She together with the late Mr Lin led LTHB Group to venture into Vietnam in 2000 with the setting up of Latitude Tree Vietnam Joint Stock Company and followed by RK Resources Co., Ltd. in 2002, which were both hived off to form part of LTIGL Group.
+She together with the late Mr Lin led LTHB Group to venture into Vietnam in 2000 with the setting up of Latitude Tree Vietnam Joint Stock Company and followed by RK Resources Co., Ltd. in 2002, which were both hived off to form part of LTHB Group.

-Mdm Lin is the parent of Mr Lin, Chin-Hung and sister-in-law to Mr Lin, Tzu-Lang who is a substantial shareholder of the Company.
+Mdm Lin is the parent of Mr Lin, Chin-Hung and aunt to Mr Lin, Cheng-Hung.
+Mr Lin, Chin-Hung and Mr Lin, Cheng-Hung are both substantial shareholders of the Company.